syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 # Steps in ##Platform_Name## Stepper control

-You can define the Stepper steps by using the [steps](https://ej2.syncfusion.com/javascript/documentation/api/stepper/#steps) property.
-You can configure each step which provides options such as `IconCss`, `Text`, `Label` and more.
+You can define the steps by using the [steps](https://ej2.syncfusion.com/javascript/documentation/api/stepper/#steps) property.
+You can configure each step which provides options such as `iconCss`, `text`, `label`, `cssClass` and more.

-## Steps
+## Steps in Stepper

 You can customize the icon, text and label of the steps by using the `iconCss`, `text` and `label` properties.